plasma-group/pigi/packages/docs/src/spec/src/03-client/rpc-methods.rst

 Description
 -----------
 Sends a transaction to the client.
-If the client is not the operator, the transaction will be forwarded to the operator.
+If the client is not the aggregator, the transaction will be forwarded to the aggregator.

 Parameters
 ----------
-1. ``transaction`` - ``string``: Properly `encoded transaction`_ to send to the operator.
+1. ``transaction`` - ``string``: Properly `encoded transaction`_ to send to the aggregator.

 Returns
 -------